A visual difficulty that affects reading.

 In a Nutshell:

-- It causes distortions and discomfort which can make reading difficult and tiring.
+- These difficulties cause distortions and discomfort which can make reading difficult and tiring.

-- Using a Coloured Overlay or Reading Ruler of the correct tint has been shown to increase reading speed by up to 38%.
+- Using a Coloured Overlay or Reading Ruler of the correct tint has been shown to increase reading speed by an average of 22% (page overlays) and 20% (reading rulers).

 There are visual symptoms and physical symptoms to Visual Stress.
 Not everyone will experience visual symptoms, for a lot of people the main signs are physical such as: